leanprover/theorem_proving_in_lean4/type_classes.md

 #eval Add.add #[1, 2] #[3, 4]    -- #[4, 6]
 ```
+Notice here the lambda short hand syntax is being used with an interesting call to the zipWith
+function in the Array namespace that takes two Array arguments and a zip function.
+Note that
+`x` and `y` in this instance are Arrays of Natural numbers.
+The special syntax `(. + .)`
+is short hand for the lambda `λ x => x + x`.
+TODO: add link to the doc that describes this...
+(it seems to be a bit more complicated than this lambda, it has implicit typing also...)

-Now bringing this all together, `x + y` is notation for `Add.add x y` in Lean so you can
+Now one more thing completes the story, `x + y` is defined in the Lean
+standard library as short hand notation for `Add.add x y` so you can
-take full advantage of type class resolution with anonymous instances and write:
+take full advantage of type class resolution with anonymous instances
+and write:

 ```lean
 # instance [Add a] : Add (Array a) where
 #   add x y := Array.zipWith x y (. + .)
 #eval #[1, 2] + #[3, 4]          -- #[4, 6]
 ```

+Notice that in this final version `Add.add` has disappeared; it is "inferred" from your
+instances.

 The example above demonstrates how type classes can be used not only to overload functions
 but also notation, in this case the notation ` + `.